lume/variable/README.md

 martian.addEventHandler('change:favoriteFood', onChange)
 ```

-There we go, now if other properties besides those ones change, the event
+This is better because now if other properties besides those ones change we've
-pattern won't be calling our functions and we won't be doing property name
+subscribed to, the event pattern won't be calling our function needlessly and
-checks all the time.
+we won't be doing property name checks all the time.

-Alright, so you say we can automate the event wiring, huh?
+We can still do better.

-Well, let me tell ya!
-Whatever we come up with, it's going to be something like the following:
+We can come up with an automatic event-wiring mechanism.
+Whatever we come up
+with, it'll be something like the following:

 ```js
 import {EventEmitter, WithEventProps} from 'events'